 The duration for the course is maximum 12 months.
 As a self-paced online course, the time it will take you to complete is flexible and dependent on ability and time available.

-Upon successful completion of this course you will receive a nationally recognised BSB80515 Graduate Certificate in Management (Learning) awarded by TAFE NSW North Region (Provider number: 90010).
+Upon successful completion of this course you will receive a nationally recognised BSB80515 Graduate Certificate in Management (Learning) awarded by TAFE NSW North Coast (Provider number: 90010).

 You must have: